 In 2016, Kerns joined the Broken Arrow team as the executive director of human resources.
 In 2017, she was appointed as the chief administrative officer to oversee human resources, payroll, child nutrition and communications.
 She also handles district personnel, legal affairs and Board of Education policy council.
 She is a member of the Leadership Broken Arrow class of 2018.

-Ms. Kerns leads the Administrative Services Division, which is responsible for personnel, recruitment and retention, district Board of Education policies, compensation and benefits, payroll, legal coordination, child nutrition and negotiation team member.
+Ms. Kerns leads the Administrative Services Division, which is responsible for Human Resources, Payroll, legal and legislative coordination, district Board of Education policies, child nutrition and serves as a negotiation team member.
 Ms. Kerns also oversees the Public Relations department that includes open records requests, ArrowVision, Communications, Community Engagement and the Tiger Threads spirit store.
 Communications handles district publications, requests to distribute information, the website and social media.

 Natalie Eneff, Chief Financial Officer